ballerina-attic/grpc-service/README.md

     docker run -d -p 9090:9090 ballerina.guides.io/grpc_service:v1.0
 ```

-- Once you successfully build the docker image, you can run it with the `docker run` command which is shown below.
+- Once you successfully build the docker image, you can run it with the `docker run` command as shown below.
 ```bash
    $ docker run -d -p 9090:9090 ballerina.guides.io/grpc_service:v1.0
 ```